knutsoned/bevy_lazy_signals/architecture.md

 The initial "running" set is iterated.
 If the item is a Computed, then add a ComputeMemo component to mark it for update.
 If it is an Effect or AsyncTask, add a DeferredEffect component to mark it for scheduling.
-Effects may be triggered, which means sending a signal with no value, or triggering downstream effects and tasks for a unit or typed but possibly unchanged value (e g. to represent a button press).
+Effects may be triggered, which means sending a signal with no value, or triggering upstream effects and tasks for a unit or typed but possibly unchanged value (e g. to represent a button press).

 Walk the subscriber tree, adding each item's subscribers to the "next_running" set and removing